2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 https://player.daystar.tv/2UTN5czN

-HUMAN CELL & EMF STUDY –> Indep Lab shows cellular effects of EMFs can be nullified.
+HUMAN CELL & EMF STUDY –> Indep Lab shows cellular effects return to baseline

 Maziveyi, M.